Fall of Saruj

 The Fall of Saruj in 1145 saw the main surviving Frankish fortress of Edessa fall to the Zengids.

-Following the capture of Edessa in 1144, the Zengid ruler, Imad al-din Zengi, wanted to exploit his victory by clearing the remaining Crusader fortresses on the east of Euphrates, which was his main goal.
-In early January 1145, Imad al-Din marched towards the city of Saruj, the second-greatest Crusader fortress on the east of Euphrates.
+Following the capture of Edessa in 1144, the Zengid ruler, Imad al-din Zengi, wanted to exploit his victory by clearing the remaining Crusader fortresses on the east of the Euphrates, which was his main goal.
+In early January 1145, Zengi marched towards Saruj.
 The Crusader garrison and the inhabitants evacuated the town to Birecik before the arrival of the Zengids.
-Imad al-Din captured the city without a fight.
+Zengi captured the city without a fight.
 Zengi went to besiege Birecik after that, but after three months of siege, he retreated.